Accreditation Programs Frequently Asked Questions

 Now that you are an APRP, it is important to maintain your credential with continuing education.
 Find out how to maintain your designation, including earning and filing continuing education credits.

-Organizations may apply to license educational courses to be eligible for AAP and/or APRP renewal credits.
+Organizations may apply to license educational courses to be eligible for AAP, APRP, and/or AFPP renewal credits.

 Bring a picture ID, including a signature, as well as EITHER your confirmation email from Pearson VUE or your Authorization to Test letter.
 You are not permitted to bring personal belongings (such as hat, coats, cell phones or purses) into the testing room.
 You do not need paper or pencil; these will be provided by the testing facility.